Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Experiments

-\paragraph{Resilience Against Adaptive Attacks.} We evaluate the \emph{Key Clustering} attack ($\Bar{\mathcal{A}}_{\text{forge}}^*$), where adversaries attempt to identify key-specific patterns in watermarked texts before training specialized forgery models.
-This represents a worst-case scenario to stress-test our defense.
-We consider an adaptive attacker with access to \emph{limited} labeled training data indicating which key generated which content.
-This may be an unrealistically strong attacker, but our goal is to observe under which conditions our defense fails.
-Attackers without these labels perform worse, as shown in our previous experiments.
-We implement this attack by training a DistilBERT classifier \cite{sanh2019distilbert} to recognize and classify SelfHash watermarked texts generated using 4 keys with access to key-content labels during training.
-While attackers are unlikely to have labeled data in practice, testing against this strong attacker demonstrates the robustness of our approach even under extreme conditions.
-The classifier clusters $10,000$ unseen samples by their generating keys, after which the attacker trains a specialized forgery model on the largest identified cluster. \Cref{fig:key-clustering} shows that key clustering becomes increasingly viable with more training data.
-Clustering accuracy increases from 38\% using 100 samples per key ($400$ samples total) to 77\% at 500 samples per key ($2,000$ samples total) and exceeds $90\%$ with $5,000$ samples per key ($20,000$ samples total).
-Forgery success begins at $6\%$ with $100$ samples, increases to $59\%$ with $500$ samples, then plateaus at $65\%$ despite achieving $92\%$ clustering accuracy with $5,000$.
+\textbf{Resilience Against Adaptive Attacks.} We evaluate a \emph{key classification} attack ($\Bar{\mathcal{A}}_{\text{forge}}^*$), where the adversary is given watermarked samples including the label of which key was used to generate this sample.
+The attacker then trains a model to predict for unseen watermarked samples which key was used to watermark them.
+This represents a worst-case scenario to stress-test our defense and in practice an attacker should be unable to know which key was used to generate which sample.
+Our goal is to observe under which conditions our theoretical guarantees fail to hold.
+We implement the informed attacker by training a DistilBERT classifier \citep{sanh2019distilbert} to recognize and classify SelfHash\footnote{SelfHash is a low-distortion watermark~\citep{zhao2024sok}, meaning that it is expected to be detectable even without the secret key by an adaptive attacker.} watermarked texts generated using $r=4$ keys with access to key-content labels.
+After training, the classifier is used to label $N=10,000$ unseen samples, and the attacker trains a specialized forgery model on the largest identified cluster while ignoring the remaining clusters. \Cref{fig:key-clustering} shows the accuracy of the classifier, which increases from 38\% using $100$ samples per key ($N=400$ samples total) to 77\% at 500 samples per key ($N=2,000$ samples total) and exceeds $90\%$ with $5,000$ samples per key ($N=20,000$ samples total). \Cref{fig:key-clustering} also shows the forgery success rate after training on the largest cluster, which reaches $6\%$ with $N=100$ samples, increases to $59\%$ with $N=500$ samples, and then plateaus at $65\%$ despite achieving $92\%$ clustering accuracy with $N=5,000$.
+Note that forgery success likely does not improve further because the attacker includes too many incorrectly labeled samples in their cluster, which may trigger more than one key in the detector after training.